Shopping Center Apologizes For ‘X-Rated’ Polar Bear Christmas Display

 “It gives new meaning to riding the Polar Express!!”
 Laura Sawyer commented.

-As The Mirror notes, the risque hilarity of the display was ins intensified by the fact that the prankster arranged the display to make it look like another bear was slouched in the corner eavesdropping on the couple.
+As the Mirror notes, the risque hilarity of the display was ins intensified by the fact that the prankster arranged the display to make it look like another bear was slouched in the corner eavesdropping on the couple.
 They also made it seem as if one of the snow-covered Christmas trees was a sex toy.

 The Independent reports that after the mall rearranged the polar bears back to their normal positions, some people suggested that they should have left them in the throes of their passion.
 But the mall responded that the prank set up was a little “too much” for some of their more “a little x-rated for some” customers.
 It’s understandably not the scene that anyone would associate with Christmas shopping.